-Availability Window vs. Time Limit
+Availability Windows vs. Time Limits

-The Availability Window is created by choosing an "Available from" and "Available Until" date and time on the assignment details page of an Assignment or Quiz.
+The availability window is created by choosing an "Available from" and "Available Until" date and time on the assignment details page of an assignment or quiz.

-Availability windows can be used to allow students to take a timed exam within a larger window (eg, a timed 2-hour exam that students must start and complete anytime within a 12-hour window).
-Use a larger Availability Window (12-24 hr is recommended) if you need to accommodate students in different time zones.
+Availability windows can be used to allow students to take a timed quiz within a larger window (eg, a timed 2-hour quiz that students must start and complete anytime within a 12-hour window).
+Use a larger availability window (12-24 hours is recommended) if you need to accommodate students in different time zones.

 - After setting the Due Date and Available from/Until dates, click the "+Add" button to create a second "Assign to" field.

 - Start typing the first few letters of the student's name and select their name from the student list that appears.
-You can assign a different Availability Window to multiple students or to different sections of students.
+You can assign a different availability window to multiple students or to different sections of students.

-- Enter the new Due Date and Available from/Until dates for these students.
+- Enter the new due date and Available from/Until dates for these students.

-Allowing Extra Time Before Exam Starts
+Allowing Extra Time Before a Quiz Starts

 - Click the Moderate tab at the top of the page.